Bulk Importing of Customers

 Select the type of data would you like to include in the export by ticking the relevant boxes.

-Open the Template
+Complete the Template

 Customer Number

 A unique identification number for this customer.
+Leave blank for new customers.

 The trading name of your customer's business.